 *Possess a cumulative grade point average of 2.5 on a 4.0 scale.

 *Complete a Free Application for Federal Student Aid (FAFSA).

 *Have a demonstrated, unmet financial need.

-*Be admitted to and planning to attend one of the eligible, accredited institutions that offer culinary arts and/or food science degrees/certificates (see eligible list of institutions).
+*Be admitted to and planning to attend an accredited institution that offers culinary arts and/or food science degrees/certificates.

-*Be interested in pursuing a degree/certificate in furtherance of a career in the food industry, such as chef, or culinary arts, food sciences, agriculture, nutrition/dietician, restaurant management, ect.
+*Be interested in pursuing a degree/certificate in furtherance of a career in the food industry, such as chef, or culinary arts, food sciences, agriculture, nutrition/dietician, restaurant management, etc.